core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 The "application/dns-message" Content-Format    {#sec:content-format}
 --------------------------------------------
-This document defines a CoAP Content-Format number for the Internet media type "application/dns-message".
-This media type is defined as in {{-doh}}
+This document defines a CoAP Content-Format number for the Internet media type "application/dns-message" to be the mnemonic 35353--based on the port assignment of DNS.
-Section 6, i.e., a single DNS message encoded in the DNS on-the-wire format
+This media type is defined as in {{-doh}} Section 6, i.e., a single DNS message encoded in the DNS on-the-wire format {{-dns}}.
-{{-dns}}.
 Both DoC client and DoC server MUST be able to parse contents in the "application/dns-message" format.

 DNS Queries in CoAP Requests